Wobblyyyy/showmethekey/README.md

 For example if you are using GNOME Shell (Wayland), you can right click the "Clickable Area" on title bar to show a window manager menu and check "Always on Top" and "Always on Visible Workspace" in it.

-If you are using KDE Plasma (Wayland), you can right click "Floating Window - Show Me The Key" on task bar, check "Move to Desktop" -> "All Desktops" and "More Actions" -> "Keep Above Others".
+If you are using KDE Plasma (Wayland), you can right click "Floating Window - SMTK+" on task bar, check "Move to Desktop" -> "All Desktops" and "More Actions" -> "Keep Above Others".

 # Feature